MorganKryze/ConsoleAppVisuals/docs/introduction/data_viz.md

 ![DashBoard](../assets/vid/gif/data_viz/dash_remove.gif)

+> [!NOTE]
+> For the following sections, you may delete your previous code and start from scratch at each section.

 ## The `TableView` element

 The `TableView` element is used to display data in a table format.
 It is useful when you want to display a list of items with multiple columns.